FRRR’s special tax status means that we can be flexible in the way we work with donors.

-Sometimes donors want to make a one-off donation to support a particular project or interest area in rural, regional or remote Australia but can’t do it directly themselves.
+Some donors may want to make a one-off donation to support a particular project or interest area in remote, rural or regional Australia but can’t do it directly.
 This could be because of the donor’s tax status, because the recipient can’t provide a tax deduction, or a donor may wish to remain anonymous.

-In these situations, FRRR can act as a connector between rural community projects and donors, managing a grant in partnership with a donor for a specific purpose.
+In these situations, FRRR can act as a connector between community projects and donors, making a grant in partnership with a donor for a specific purpose.

 Victoria Moorhead – Honorary Secretary, Baryulgil Charity Sports Club, NSW